-- 39. As part of the Insurance Authority's system of supervision of insurers-or authorized insurance brokers, meetings involving the Insurance Authority, the insurer or authorized insurance broker-and its auditor may be called.
-These meetings may be categorised as "routine meetings" called by the Insurance Authority or "special meetings" which may be called by either the Insurance Authority, or the insurer or authorized insurance broker-possibly at the auditor's suggestion. - 40.
-The agenda for a tripartite meeting between the Insurance Authority, the insurer or authorized insurance broker and the auditor will be prepared by the Insurance Authority and will include items requested by the insurer or authorized insurance broker and auditor and be circulated in advance.
+- 39. As part of the Insurance Authority's system of supervision of insurers, meetings involving the Insurance Authority, the insurer and its auditor may be called.
+These meetings may be categorised as "routine meetings" called by the Insurance Authority or "special meetings" which may be called by either the Insurance Authority, or the insurer possibly at the auditor's suggestion. - 40.
+The agenda for a tripartite meeting between the Insurance Authority, the insurer and the auditor will be prepared by the Insurance Authority and will include items requested by the insurer and auditor and be circulated in advance.
 The auditor is expected to participate fully in tripartite meetings and to have regard to the breadth of the Insurance Authority's functions.
 Normally, however, it is expected that the auditor will discuss with the client any matter which is to be raised at a meeting with the Insurance Authority, before the meeting is held. - 41.
-The auditor would be expected to discuss with the Insurance Authority the affairs of the insurer or authorized insurance broker including, if necessary, information about its policy holders or other companies within the group obtained in the course of that work.
-However, the Insurance Authority recognises that it would not be appropriate for the auditor to report to the Insurance Authority information about the insurer or authorized insurance broker which the auditor has obtained through the professional relationship with another client. - 42.
-Meetings may be called by the Insurance Authority to assist in its forming a judgement on an insurer-or authorized insurance broker.
-In particular discussions may cover: - a. the presentation and content of the annual financial statements; - b. the scope, conduct and outcome of the annual audit; - c. the scope and outcome of any report made under section 53E; - d. explanations for, the reasons for and the nature of a qualified report or of a change in a previously reported intention to qualify a report; - e. any step or course of action which may be necessary in the light of the reports, for example, the commissioning of a more detailed report in a particular area; and - f. matters raised by the Insurance Authority or those which the insurer or authorized insurance broker or auditor have drawn to its attention since any previous meeting, including how such matters have been resolved to the satisfaction of the auditor or have been reflected or treated in the financial statements. - 43.
-Any party may seek to call a tripartite meeting at any other time if important matters affecting the insurer or authorized insurance broker come to their attention as further discussed in paragraph 45.
-Normally, the auditor would raise the concerns with the insurer or authorized insurance broker first and if the problem cannot be resolved to the auditor's satisfaction, suggest that the insurer or authorized insurance broker asks the Insurance Authority to convene a meeting. - 44.
-In exceptional circumstances, for example, those outlined in paragraphs 48 and 49, the auditor may consider it necessary to have a bipartite meeting with the Insurance Authority to discuss the affairs of the insurer or authorized insurance broker or to draw the attention of the Insurance Authority to information about the insurer or authorized insurance broker without its knowledge.
-Before doing so, however, the auditor would consider taking timely legal advice and whether a representative of the insurer or authorized insurance broker at an appropriately senior level would be informed and invited to attend the meeting.
+The auditor would be expected to discuss with the Insurance Authority the affairs of the insurer including, if necessary, information about its policy holders or other companies within the group obtained in the course of that work.
+However, the Insurance Authority recognises that it would not be appropriate for the auditor to report to the Insurance Authority information about the insurer which the auditor has obtained through the professional relationship with another client.

+- 42. Meetings may be called by the Insurance Authority to assist in its forming a judgement on an insurer.
+In particular discussions may cover: - a. the presentation and content of the annual financial statements; - b. the scope, conduct and outcome of the annual audit; - c. the scope and outcome of any report made under section 53E; - d. explanations for, the reasons for and the nature of a qualified report or of a change in a previously reported intention to qualify a report; - e. any step or course of action which may be necessary in the light of the reports, for example, the commissioning of a more detailed report in a particular area; and - f. matters raised by the Insurance Authority or those which the insurer or auditor have drawn to its attention since any previous meeting, including how such matters have been resolved to the satisfaction of the auditor or have been reflected or treated in the financial statements. - 43.
+Any party may seek to call a tripartite meeting at any other time if important matters affecting the insurer come to their attention as further discussed in paragraph 45.
+Normally, the auditor would raise the concerns with the insurer first and if the problem cannot be resolved to the auditor's satisfaction, suggest that the insurer asks the Insurance Authority to convene a meeting. - 44.
+In exceptional circumstances, for example, those outlined in paragraphs 48 and 49, the auditor may consider it necessary to have a bipartite meeting with the Insurance Authority to discuss the affairs of the insurer or to draw the attention of the Insurance Authority to information about the insurer without its knowledge.
+Before doing so, however, the auditor would consider taking timely legal advice and whether a representative of the insurer at an appropriately senior level would be informed and invited to attend the meeting.

-Reporting via the insurer or authorized insurance broker
+Reporting via the insurer